 Required: 05-410: User-Centered Research and Evaluation

 Students in the HCI Major are required to take at least one course in Psychology, as specified below under Humanities and the Arts, Constrained Category 1: Cognition, Choice and Behavior.
-Although there are many ways of fulfilling this requirement, we will encourage HCI Majors to select one of the following two courses:
+Although there are many ways of fulfilling this requirement, we will encourage HCI Majors to select one of the following courses:

 The Capstone will include significant technical communication skills including technical writing, oral presentation and visualization.